Anello-Photonics/docs-A1/docs/drive_testing.rst

 ==================================
 Please review these best practices prior to drive testing.

-Note that the EVK and GNSS INS algorithms are currently optimized for wheeled land vehicles.
+Note that the EVK and Ground INS algorithms are optimized for wheeled land vehicles.
 For support on other vehicle types, please contact support@anellophotonics.com.

 Vehicle Configurations